 \subsection{Network data and calibration}

-We extract a geographically accurate topology $(A^\br, A^\dc)$ for the US Western Interconnection with {PyPSA-Earth} \cite{parzen2023pypsa}, and we apply \cite{birchfield2016grid} to estimate initial branch capacities $\overline{w}^\br$ and impedances $\chi^0$ based on distances and voltage levels.
-Generators from EIA-860 are mapped to network node locations.
+We extract a geographically accurate topology $(A^\br, A^\dc)$ for the US Western Interconnection with {PyPSA-Earth} \cite{parzen2023pypsa}, and we apply \cite{birchfield2016grid}'s engineering parameters to estimate initial branch capacities $\overline{w}^\br$ and impedances $\chi^0$ based on distances and voltage levels.
+Generators from EIA-860 are mapped to nodal locations.
 This approach produces a more geographically-realistic network than purely synthetic grid data.
-Focusing on the bulk transmission system, we include branches at 230kV and above, following \cite{shawhan2014does}.
+We focus on the bulk transmission system and include branches at 230kV and above, following \cite{shawhan2014does}.
 Hydro and UC clustering zones, $\mathcal{G}^\hy$ and $\mathcal{G}^\uc$, are based on \cite{pecci2025regularized}'s six EPA-IPM-based Western zones.
 UC parameters are from \cite{palmintier2013heterogeneous}.

 Next, we calibrate the initial estimated network to satisfy zero load shed and zero branch violation during a peak load day, following \cite{xu2020us}'s calibration approach.
 The aim is to produce a realistic approximation of the status quo grid.
 We perform this calibration by iteratively solving a small optimization problem within an impedance feedback procedure similar to Fig. \ref{fig:RTEP_iterative}, producing a mutually consistent pair of $\overline{w}^\br$ and $\chi^0$.